johnnovak/johnnovak.site/blog/_posts/2016-04-28-the-nim-raytracer-project-part1.md

 thousands of photographs, but from there on it's all traditional rasterization using the [Unreal Engine](https://www.unrealengine.com/).

-{% include image.html name="ethan-carter.jpg" caption="One of the most beautiful games of recent years, <a href=\"http://ethancartergame.com/\">The Vanishing of Ethan Carter</a> pulls the player in into its highly realistic yet painterly world right from the first second of gameplay.
+{% include image.html name="ethan-carter.jpg" nameSmall="ethan-carter.jpg" alt="The Vanishing of Ethan Carter in-game screenshot" caption="One of the most beautiful games of recent years, <a href=\"http://ethancartergame.com/\">The Vanishing of Ethan Carter</a> pulls the player in into its highly realistic yet painterly world right from the first second of gameplay.
 No trace (pun intended) of physical based rendering is to be found here, yet the results speak for themselves." width="100%" %}

 I suspect it would have been quite difficult to achieve the same level of painterly feel by employing a strict ray tracing approach, even if that was